 Another virtue of partiality is loyalty – not in a martial sense, but the recognition of the deep significance of ‘identity-constituting bonds of attachment’ (p.77).
 Connections to other people can be seen as constraints – ties that bind, roots holding us down – and some of the people we are connected to are bad.
 McPherson does note these cases, but his discussions could have been extended (pp.81-83).
 A good guide here may be Confucius.
 In several episodes, he describes so-called ‘concealment cases’.
 A parent commits some offence, and their adult child has to decide how to respond.
 Respect for state law requires reporting the crime.
-Filial piety encourages concealment (cf. Lijun and D’Agostino 2004).
+Filial piety encourages concealment (see Lijun and D’Agostino 2004).
 Confucius refuses to provide neat solutions to these cases: there are none.
 Here is a double-sided vision of interpersonal life – one of compromise and tension as well as trust and cooperation.

 Political limits are discussed with relation to cosmopolitanism and patriotism.
 They continue the theme of our limited moral capacities but in the larger political realm.
 McPherson argues for a definition of patriotism as the ‘loyalty to one’s country and one’s fellow citizens’ (p.84).
 To be patriotic means loving the people and the place of one’s home.
 This love is local.
 It reflects our sense of belonging to a particular nation with its own history and character (pp.85-86).
 This is an actual affection absent from cosmopolitans, the ‘world-citizens’ who even Nussbaum describes as being in ‘a kind of exile’ (pp.85-86).
-It was a surprise here McPherson did not invoke Roger Scruton’s concept oikophilia (Scruton 2012).
+It was a surprise here McPherson did not invoke Roger Scruton’s concept of oikophilia (Scruton 2012).
 It expresses that love of place channelled by McPherson while, I think, adding a deep melancholic tone.
 Scruton – author of an ‘elegy for England’ – lamented a loss of oikophilia in contemporary societies.
 Such local affections seem antiquated in rapid-paced neophiliac life.
-Some people also seem to be seemingly undismayed by their rootlessness: they are ‘anywheres’ not ‘somewheres’.
+Some people also seem to be undismayed by their rootlessness: they are ‘anywheres’ not ‘somewheres’.
 Maybe they suppress such moods or interpret where in narrower terms of job offers and house prices.
 I wonder how many people really felt a powerful oikophiliac love of place.
 Scruton might be one pure but rare case.

 McPherson is right that patriotism need not take xenophobic forms and also correct that the popularity for cosmopolitanism is more typical in elite social groups (p.89).
 His own proposal is a sort of humane localism – living as ‘limited, placed creatures’ bound by ‘loves and loyalties’ (p.89).
 Localists still honour, in Kantian spirit, ‘the intrinsic dignity of our common humanity’.
 But their own concerns and attention are mainly confined to their own locale.
 I wonder if there’s space for more ambivalent possibilities.
 I could imagine localists who ruefully accept that their world is now thoroughly ‘global’.
 At the end of the Dàodéjīng is a sketch of a world of small villages whose inhabitants are aware of others but never think to visit them.
 This localist world is long gone, if it ever existed.
 Our world is ‘one world’ with its local customs and cuisines either bulldozed or commodified for ‘global villagers’ accustomed to having anything from anywhere at anytime.